Test and Trace support scheme

 The government has announced a new national Test and Trace Support scheme.

 If you are working, on a low-income and are required to self-isolate, you could be eligible for a £500 payment.

-Under the new scheme, payments of £500 will be available for individuals who have received notification from NHS Test and Trace to self-isolate, providing that their period of self-isolation started on or after 28 September 2020.
+Under this scheme, payments of £500 are available for individuals who receive notification from NHS Test and Trace to self-isolate, providing that their period of self-isolation started on or after 28 September 2020.